-- ✓ Students must email the instructor (llamocca@oakland.edu) with the team members, the project title, and a brief description by February 19th. - ✓ An initial status Report (no more than a page) will be included as a deliverable in Homework 3 (due March 16th).
+- ✓ Students must email the instructor (llamocca@oakland.edu) with the team members, the project title, and a brief description by February 15th. - ✓ An initial status Report (no more than a page) will be included as a deliverable in Homework 3 (due March 15th).
 This report should contain the project title, the project description, and the current status of the project.
-The team must use the provided template (see Final Report description). - ✓ A second Project Status report (no more than three pages) will be included as a deliverable in Homework 4 (due April 13th).
-The team must use the provided template (see Final Report description).

-✓ Final Project Presentation:

-- o In class, April 22nd at 7:00 pm.
-You can use slides, the whiteboard, etc. - o Each student must complete and turn in the 'Anonymous Peer Evaluation Form' right before the Final Presentation. - o Each person in the team must participate in the oral presentation. - o The presentation must include a demo of the system functioning.
+The team must use the provided template (see Final Report description). - ✓ A second Project Status report (no more than three pages) will be included as a deliverable in Homework 4 (due April 12th).
+The team must use the provided template (see Final Report description). - ✓ Final Project Presentation (in class, April 21st at 7:00 pm). - Each student in the team must participate in the oral presentation.
+Prepare slides: - One Slide describes what the digital system does. - The rest of the slides should include: block diagram and its components (include FSM(s)).
+Circuit components and interconnections are preferred over VHDL code.
+Include simulation results if it helps explaining your circuit. - The presentation must include a demo of the system functioning. - √ Final Report (due on April 23rd) - Single-spaced, 2 columns, no more than 6 pages.
+Students must use the provided template (complete the sections).

-√ Final Report:

-- Single-spaced, 2 columns, no more than 6 pages.
-Students must use the provided template: - o Final Project Report Template.docx. - o The report document (pdf) and the code files (.vhd, .xdc, etc.) must be uploaded to Moodle.
-This is due on April 24th.
+Final Project Report Template.docx. (include figures: block diagram, components, simulation, etc.) - The report document (.pdf) and the code files (.vhd, .xdc, etc.) must be uploaded to Moodle.